top of page

 “Oh, these are lovely dear, I’ve been taking them for a long time”

-My mum was a lovely lady and very respectful of doctors, but it was an opportunity to visit with her to her local doctor, as it’s many years between my trips back home to England.
+My mum was a lovely lady and very respectful of doctors.
+As I was visiting on holiday it was an opportunity to visit with her, to her local doctor, as it’s many years between my trips back home to England.

 What happened next, was shocking and may have really impacted on her health.